 Getting a puppy can be super exciting!
-But as you try to be a good puppy parent, how can you tell which dog food is right?
+There are a lot of responsibilities that come along with dog ownership, from housebreaking and training, to providing them a comfy bed, and even, of course, to their nutrition.
+As you try to be a good puppy parent, how can you tell which dog food is right?
 With so many options, how do you choose which food is going to be right for your pup and which won’t be healthy for it?
 Don’t worry; choosing a dog food isn’t as overwhelming as it may seem.
 There are four important things to keep in mind as you research your dog foods: brand, size, calories, and ingredients.

 You may not think brand matters as much as ingredients, but it’s very important!
 It’s so important because of the AAFCO feeding trials.
 Some dog food companies come up with a dog food recipe, make the food, and sell it to the pet stores, all without ever feeding it to actual dogs.
 These brands are untested and may contain nutrient deficiencies for your puppy.